Generic Name: ritonavir (ri-TOE-na-vir)

 - Tell your doctor or dentist that you take Norvir capsules before you receive any medical or dental care, emergency care, or surgery.

 - Do not change your dose or stop taking Norvir capsules without checking with your doctor.

 - Norvir capsules does not stop the spread of HIV to others through blood or sexual contact.
 Use barrier methods of birth control (eg, condoms) if you have HIV infection.
 Do not share needles, injection supplies, or items like toothbrushes or razors.

 - Norvir capsules may improve immune system function.
 This may reveal hidden infections in some patients.
 Tell your doctor right away if you notice symptoms of infection (eg, fever, sore throat, weakness, cough, shortness of breath) after you start Norvir capsules.

-- Norvir capsules is not a cure for HIV infection.
+- Norvir capsules are not a cure for HIV infection.
 Patients may still get illnesses and infections associated with HIV.
 Remain under the care of your doctor.